IBM/aspera-cli/docs/README.erb.md

 ### Secret Vault

-Secrets (e.g. passwords) are usually command options.
+Secrets, e.g. passwords, keys, are needed when connecting to applications.
-They can be provided on command line, env vars, files etc.
+Those secrets are usually provided as command options, on command line, env vars, files etc.

 For security reasons, those secrets shall not be exposed in clear, either: